AgroClimaticTools/CDBC/README.md

 The Climate Data Bias Corrector tool is developed for removing the bias from Global Climate Model (GCM)/Regional Climate Model (RCM) derived outputs of climate variables- precipitation, temperature and solar radiation for the historical as well as the future period.
 The tool is developed using a free and open-source widget toolkit- PyQt available in Python.
 The source codes of the tool can be found at [Source Code](/Source%20Codes) folder which are feasible to modify/update in future for further improvement of used as well as the addition of new methodologies to remove the bias from GCM/RCM projections.

 ### Installation
 The tool is easy to install in all the versions of Windows and does not require any supporting software for its installation.
-The installable executable file can be downloaded from [CDBC Google Drive](https://drive.google.com/open?id=1O-U5EXd0AfxrTmqwoWvdpKn7CUIy1ygs).
+The installable executable file can be downloaded from [CDBC v1.0.0](https://github.com/AgroClimaticTools/CDBC/releases/download/v1.0.0/CDBC.v1.0.0.exe).
 Following are the steps to install in Windows:
 - Run the CDBC.exe
 - Select the destination folder to install the tool
 ![Picture1](Screenshots/Picture1.png)